How to help kids cope with anxiety

 How the current climate affects children

 Some find it hard to believe that serious mental disorders like depression and anxiety exist in children.
-The truth is that adults aren’t the only ones who deal with depression and anxiety, especially under current circumstances.
-Children are actually experiencing something that comes close to feelings of grief.
+The truth is that adults aren’t the only ones who deal with depression and anxiety, especially while living during a global pandemic.
+Children are not exempt from feeling the struggle of unprecedented situations.
+In fact, during incredibly tough situations, most children experience a feeling close similar to grief.
+As adults, it is important that we learn how to help kids deal with anxiety.

-If you’re wondering how to help kids with anxiety or depression, the first step is to take them seriously.
+If you’re wondering how to help kids deal with anxiety, the first step is to take them seriously.
+Just because you cannot physically see their struggles, it doesn’t mean they aren’t there.
 Our emotions are powerful, and children and teens haven’t yet developed emotional mastery.
-They need a strong parental figure to help them regulate their mental health.
+They need a strong parental figure (or another mentor such as a coach or teacher) to help them regulate their mental health and process the feelings they are experiencing.

-Mood swings and emotional outbursts are normal in children and teens, making it even harder to spot and know how to help kids with anxiety or depression.
+Mood swings and emotional outbursts are normal in children and teens, making it even harder to spot and know how to help kids with anxiety.
+Pay attention to your children.
+Learn their habits so you can more easily differentiate between normal levels of stress and overwhelm and those indicating a serious problem.
 The warning signs of a serious disorder go beyond occasional mood swings:

 - Declining social interest.
 Similarly, friend groups can change, but if your child stops meeting up with friends entirely or has no interest in going out, that could be a sign.